johnlam90/aws-multi-eni-controller/charts/aws-multi-eni-controller/README.md

 spec:
   nodeSelector:
     ng: multi-eni
-  # Specify multiple subnet names - one will be selected
+  # Specify multiple subnet names - ENIs will be created in ALL subnets
   subnetNames:
   - subnet-name-1
   - subnet-name-2
   securityGroupIDs:
   - sg-xxxxxxxx
-  deviceIndex: 2
+  deviceIndex: 2  # This is the base device index, will be incremented for additional ENIs
   deleteOnTermination: true
-  description: "ENI with multiple subnet name options"
+  description: "ENI with multiple subnet names"
 ```

+The controller will automatically increment the device index for each additional ENI.
+For example, if you specify a device index of 2 and three subnets, the ENIs will be attached at device indices 2, 3, and 4.